Statistical Molecule Counting in Super-Resolution Fluorescence Microscopy: Towards Quantitative Nanoscopy: Image Acquisition

 We want to remark that the parameter $a$ in \eqref{eq:ampfactor} can also be estimated directly \cite{hirsch_stochastic_2013}.
 This can be done by illuminating the camera with a temporally constant but spatially inhomogeneous light intensity, which leads to Poisson statistics in each pixel with an inhomogeneous parameter.
 One can then estimate the mean and variance of the camera outputs $\ccdvals$ at each pixel from a time series of such images, and determine $af^2$ as the slope in a plot of $\Var[\ccdvals]$ against $\EE[\ccdvals]$ with known $f^2$, since

-\paragraph{Remarks and full model.} The preceding considerations show how the modeling steps of thinning and signal amplification transform the inner model parameters $\theta$.
-Other contributions, like background photons, cannot be included in the description by merely modifying $\theta$.
-Some of the emerging parameters are known (like the excess noise $f^2$) or can be estimated independently from the fluorophore model (like the amplification factor $a$, the offset $o$, and the variance $\sigma_t^2$ of the background noise $\epsilon_t$).
-The detection probability $p_\mathrm{d}$, however, cannot be separated from the expected number of photons $\theta_1$ during inference, which is why we will drop $p_\mathrm{d}$ from the final model formulation, effectively working with $\theta' = p_\mathrm{d}\, \theta$.
+\paragraph{Remarks and full model.} The preceding considerations show that the modeling steps of thinning and signal amplification transform the inner model parameters $\theta$.
+Other contributions that stem from the experimental setup, like noise due to background photons, cannot be included in the description by merely modifying $\theta$ and require an approach along the lines of model $\ccdvals^{(m)}$ in equation \eqref{eq:full_model}.
+Some of the parameters that emerge are known (like the excess noise $f^2$) or can be estimated independently from the fluorophore model (like the amplification factor $a$, the offset $o$, and the variance $\sigma_t^2$ of the background noise $\epsilon_t$).
+The detection probability $p_\mathrm{d}$, however, cannot be separated statistically from the expected number of photons $\theta_1$ during inference, which is why we will drop $p_\mathrm{d}$ from the final model formulation, effectively working with $p_\mathrm{d}\, \theta$ when we write $\theta$ in the following.
 We also assume preprocessed image data, where the offset $o$ has been subtracted and where the signal was divided by the total amplification $a$, i.e., we actually consider normalized data that is modeled by

-Our full second order description for fluorescence time traces is thus captured by the following theorem, the notation of which is summarized by Table \ref{tab:notation} on page \pageref{tab:notation}.
+Our full second order description for fluorescence time traces is then captured by the following theorem, the notation of which is summarized by Table \ref{tab:notation} on page \pageref{tab:notation}.

 \begin{theorem}{}{full} The mean $\mu$ and the covariance $\Sigma$ of the normalized process \eqref{eq:normalized}, which models the fluorophore activity observed by a camera, are given by

 for $t,t' = 1, \ldots, T$ with $t > t'$. \end{theorem}